dilekdilsahozkan/petin/README.md

 1. Clone the project to Android Studio.
 2. Download the necessary dependencies.
-3. Add your own API KEY.
-4. Run the app on an Android device or emulator.
+3. Run the app on an Android device or emulator.

 ## Build With 🛠